Pros and Cons of Project Management Software

 4. Paying for What You Do Not Need or High Ownership Cost

 There are so many options with very competitive pricing models these days, which often allow you to select just the features you will really use today.
-They are priced usually per user, per month cases and typically have around three paid tiers for additional features and then enterprise agreement option.
+They are usually priced per user, per month cases and typically have around three paid tiers for additional features and then an enterprise agreement option.
 From what I have seen, prices look something like this: